cengarm/LabApp-React-SpringBoot/README.md

 ```sh
 git clone https://github.com/cengarm/LabApp.git
 ```
-2-Then navigate to the path where the easylab project is located in the Terminal
+2-Then navigate to the path where the labapp project is located in the Terminal
 ```sh
 cd labapp-backend
 ```